googleapis/api-linter/README.md

 }
 ```

-* Disable rule `core::naming_formats::field_names` only for a field in its leading or trailing comments.
+* Disable the same rule only for a field in its leading comments:

 ```protobuf
 syntax = "proto3";